Session Lifetime Limits

 Session lifetime limits determine how long the system should retain a login session.
 In Auth0, two settings can be configured for session lifetime:

-Inactivity timeout: Timeframe after which a user's session will expire if they haven’t interacted with the Authorization Server.
+Inactivity timeout: Timeframe after which a user's session will expire if their session cookie hasn't interacted with the Authorization Server.
 Will be superseded by system limits if over 3 days for self-service plans or 100 days for enterprise plans.

 Require log in after: Timeframe after which a user will be required to log in again, regardless of their activity.
 Will be superseded by system limits if over 30 days for self-service plans or 365 days for enterprise plans.